JeroenDM/descartes_tutorials/README.md

 - Adding collision objects.
 - (custom cost function)

+Originaly many of the parameters could be changed in the launch file.
+For simplicity this is left out in this tutorial at the moment.

 Reminders
 - Function to convert eigen pose to orientation toleranced point.
 - rviz config has to be adapted